 *Anthony Beckford is a Disabled U.S. Marine Corps Veteran, Community Leader, City Council Candidate, President of Black Lives Matter Brooklyn and a Housing Advocate.

-Anthony Beckford is a Single Father, Disabled U.S. Marine Corps Veteran, Community Leader, Ordained Minister, Organizer, Former UFT Member, Freelancers Union Member, Elected Kings County Democratic Party Committee Member and a member of the Democratic Socialists of America.
+Anthony Beckford is a Single Father, U.S. Marine Corps Veteran, Community Leader, Published Author, Organizer, Former UFT Member and current Freelancers Union Member.
 Anthony is also the President and Co-Founder of Black Lives Matter Brooklyn and the President of the Brooklyn Sector of Copwatch Patrol Unit.
 He is a graduate of Midwood High School and active community member.
-Anthony is also one of the newly elected Kings County Democratic County Committee Member and the next City Council Member of the 45th District
+Anthony is also one of the newly elected Kings County Democratic County Committee Members and Former City Council Member of the 45th Council District in Brooklyn.